Probate Q&A Series

 The attorney will outline how probate works in North Carolina under Chapter 28A of the North Carolina General Statutes.
 They may mention:

-• Filing a petition for appointment of a personal representative (N.C.
-Gen. Stat. § 28A-8).
+• Applying for letters testamentary or letters of administration to appoint a personal representative (N.C.
+Gen. Stat.
+Chapter 28A, Article 8).

 d.
 Discussion of Fees and Engagement